 The objective of the conference is to offer an arena for change where academics, decision makers and other actors come together to learn about what has worked and where, through the presentations given, panel debates and possibility to discuss this in person.

-Registration opens October 1, 2023.
-There are 150 seats available for physical attendance and 1000 seats available for following the streaming.
+Registration is now open.
+There are 200 seats available for physical attendance and 1000 seats available for following the streaming.
 Note: selected presentations will be streamed but not the whole programme.

 The conference language is English.